 In combination with an adapted dosing strategy of urea, INTERKAT´s ASC technology enables our customers to raise the overall SCR conversion of their systems due to a higher applicable ANR ratio without the disadvantage of high ammonia slip.
 An additional benefit of our ASC is the oxidation of carbon monoxide (CO) and hydrocarbons (HC) e.g. formaldehyde (CH2O) passing the SCR catalysts.
-A customized catalyst design mostly prohibits the further oxidation of nitrogen to laughing gas (N2O) and nitrogen oxide (NO).
+A customized catalyst design mostly prohibits the oxidation of ammonia to laughing gas (N2O) or nitrogen oxide (NO).

 “INTERKAT will always provide the optimal catalyst for your application”